TL;DR:

 The Future of Data Centers in Texas

 Some data center developers are looking beyond Texas to places like the Midwest and Reno, Nevada.
 But Texas isn’t done yet.
-The limitations aren’t resources on the data center owner side, but the availability of power.
+The limitations aren’t resources on the data center owner side, but the availability of power to cope with the AI power drain.

 “I don’t think Dallas is done by any means,” says Chris Cornick, head of megaprojects at Ferguson Plc.